openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 system in the first place?
 Using a secret password creates a single, exploitable, weak point.
 Public-key cryptography could be put in place, but then we are in a chicken-and-egg scenario.
-We are putting public-key cryptography in place to put automate public-key cryptography.
+We are putting public-key cryptography in place to automate public-key cryptography.

 There are many caveats to bootstrapping trust.
 In a dynamic distributed system where pieces of software can come and go at the whim of network